 Regular sized bougainvilleas are gorgeous drought tolerant vines that grow rather rapaciously and have wickedly sharp thorns.
 Miniature bougainvilleas also have thorns but they are much less worrisome because of their diminutive size.

-Like its larger relative, dwarf bougainvillea can be grown in USDA zones 9-11, where it provides lovely pink or purple blooms year round.
+Like its larger relative, dwarf bougainvillea can be grown in USDA zones 9 to 11, where it provides lovely pink or purple blooms year-round.

 Bougainvillea Dwarf Varieties

 The only true dwarf bougainvillea is the ‘Helen Johnson’ variety.
 This is a hardy little shrub that can be kept trimmed to about 3 feet (under a meter) in height.
 The blossoms of Helen Johnson are hot pink with a tinge of purple.